Sigmmma/c20/src/content/contributing/readme.md

 # An optional list of page IDs that should be redirected to this page instead.
 # Use this when content is moved between pages or pages are moved to new URLs.
+# We're limited to 50 total redirects across the site, so use sparingly.
 redirects:
   - /h1/old/page
   - /h1/another/old/page